jpreese/CSharpUnitTestingBestPractices/README.md

 - Less chance to introduce a bug inside of your tests.
 - Focus on the end result, rather than implementation details.

+When we add logic into our test suite, we dramatically increase the chance of introducing a bug into it.
 The last place that you want to find a bug is within your test suite.
-We should have a high level of confidence in our tests, otherwise, they are not going to provide a whole lot of value.
-When we introduce logic into our tests, the chances of introducing a bug increases dramatically.
+We should have a high level of confidence that our tests work, otherwise, we aren't going to trust them.
+Tests that we do not trust, do not provide any value.
+When a test fails, we want to have a sense that something is actually wrong with our code and it cannot be ignored.

-[!TIP] If it feels like logic is required in your test, consider splitting the test up into two or more different tests.
+[!TIP] If logic in your test seems unavoidable, consider splitting the test up into two or more different tests.

 #### Bad:
 [!code-csharp[LogicInTests](../../../samples/csharp/unit-testing-best-practices/before/StringCalculatorTests.cs#LogicInTests)]